-IT audit specialists are an integral part of our engagement team.
-Our approach of testing IT General Controls (ITGC) and IT Application Controls (ITAC) is risk based and business centric.
+The Bank has a complex IT architecture to support IT audit specialists are an integral part of our engagement team.
+Our approach its day to day business operations.
+The volume of of testing IT General Controls (ITGC) and IT Application Controls (ITAC) is risk transactions processed and recorded is huge.
+Moreover, based and business centric.